ravimad/Orb2015/artifact.md

 ### Descrption of the Stats file

 At the end of each stats file the inferred bounds for every function are presented as a table titled **Resource Verification**.
-This table is the most important table and contains the bounds presented in Figure 9.
-Prior to this there would be table titled **State Verification**.
+This table contains the bounds presented in Figure 9.
+At the top of this table there would be another table titled **State Verification**.
 This shows the result of verifying the (correctness) invariants needed for proving the resource bounds, which may possibly depend on the state of the memoization.
-All invariants in all the benchmarks will be verified by the tool and would be marked as **valid**.
+All invariants in all the benchmarks will be verified by the tool and would/should be marked as **valid**.
 The table also shows the SMT solver (one of CVC4 or Z3) that first succeeded in verifying the generated verification conditions.

 Most of the key-value pairs in the stats file present details on the internals of the algorithm.
-The most relevant of them are "Total-Time" (Column AT of Figure 9), "State-Verification-Time" and "Resource-Verification-Time".
+The most relevant entries among these are _Total-Time_ (The column AT of Figure 9), _State-Verification-Time_ and _Resource-Verification-Time_.
+The stats files in `~/leon/results/server-results` have more accurate data on analysis time.

+### Minor Variances from Figure 9 Results

+Most of the constants in the bounds inferred by the tool will be identical to those presented in Figure 9 (for the key functions described above).
+Even though the tool tries its best effort to enforce determinism, minor variance across different runs of the program (although rare) is possible, especially for highly nonlinear bounds.
+This is because of the incompleteness of the minimization problem in the presence of nonlinearity and recursive functions, and the non-determinism in SMT solvers.
+We observed such variance on two benchmarks PackratParsing and Deque for  the `steps` resource.
+In both cases the tool computed a more precise bound than in Figure 9.

 ### Reproducing the Results of Figure 15